 A songwriter who has written one of the most recognizable songs in the world might be tempted to rest on his laurels.
 A performer who has played before 250,000 people in New York’s Central Park might consider curtailing his busy tour schedule.
-However, as he celebrates his 30th anniversary as a recording artist, Buddy Greene has no plans to slow down.
+However, as he celebrates his 30th anniversary as a recording artist, Buddy Greene is still making music, and sharing it with audiences across the country.

-In fact, the Dove-award winning singer/songwriter is embarking on one of the busiest seasons in his stellar career.
-His newest album, Someday, is being embraced as one of his most musically adventurous and lyrically potent collections to date, and Greene is also indulging his passion for bluegrass with an upcoming album that honors the genre’s best traditions.
+In fact, the Dove-award winning singer/songwriter's newest album, Someday, is being embraced as one of his most musically adventurous and lyrically potent collections to date.
+And while Someday is delighting audiences, Greene is also jumping into another recording project that will be somewhat of a retrospective of the past 30-plus years.

 “The thing I’m most joyful about in my music career is to have met so many wonderfully talented people and to be able to make some music with them along the way,” Greene says.
 “A lot of people I’ve worked with over the years are not well-known, just hard-working studio musicians, but you realize they have a special talent and wonderful personalities.
 You appreciate what they do and to be able to know them and make music with them and work on some projects together, it’s just been a huge privilege.”